silla2807/Web-Programming-Project/README.md

 4. Set up the database:
-- Create a new database using a preferred database management system (e.g., MySQL, PostgreSQL).
+- Create a new database (database name : lostfound) using a preferred database management system (e.g., MySQL, PostgreSQL).
 - Update the database connection configuration in the project's configuration files to match your database credentials.

 5. Launch the application: